The Smell of Reeves and Mortimer: Characters

 Two aggressive, donkey-jacket wearing men from the North East town of Hartlepool (Vic and Bob), who get extremely upset at people for "lookin' at my bra".
-They accuse anyone, be it the postman, a traffic warden or a milkman of "inspecting our charms" and also get very angry if someone inadvertently comments that they're "flat-chested" Also, despite telling the unwitting person they're dealing with where to stick the items they have to give them, they usually just take them anyway.
-These two were reportedly based on men with whom Reeves worked with in a factory.
+They accuse anyone, be it the postman, a traffic warden or a milkman of "inspecting our charms" and also get very angry if someone inadvertently comments that they are "flat-chested".
+Also, despite telling the unwitting person they are dealing with where to stick the items they have to give them, they usually just take them anyway.
+These two were reportedly based on men with whom Reeves worked in a factory.